tomasbjerre/pact-sandbox/README.md

 It contains:

 - `client-factory` - A client factory with [RestEasy](https://resteasy.dev/).
 - `provider-api` - A JAXRS API.
 - `consumer-springboot` - Consumer with SpringBoot and API mocked with [Pact JVM](https://docs.pact.io/implementation_guides/jvm).
 - `consumer-springboot-wiremock` - Consumer with SpringBoot and API mocked with [wiremock-pact](https://github.com/wiremock/wiremock-pact).
 - `provider-springboot` - Provider with SpringBoot and provider-test with [Pact JVM](https://docs.pact.io/implementation_guides/jvm).

+Build it with `./gradlew build`.
+Needs Java 17, get that with [SDKMAN](https://sdkman.io/).

 ## Upload Pacts

-There are some alternatives for publishing Pacts here: https://docs.pact.io/pact_broker/publishing_and_retrieving_pacts
+There are some alternatives for publishing Pacts here: <https://docs.pact.io/pact_broker/publishing_and_retrieving_pacts>

 I made [a script using `curl`](https://github.com/tomasbjerre/pactflow-publish-sh), it can be used like this: